 Is my unoccupied property still covered?

-If your property is left empty, vacant or unoccupied you don’t need to tell us but there are some things to be aware of.
+If your property is left empty, vacant or unoccupied there are some things to be aware of.

-Unless we’ve agreed with you otherwise, the below standard conditions will apply to your cover.
+Unless you’ve let us know and we’ve agreed with you otherwise, the below standard conditions will apply to your cover.
+Always let us know if your property is going to be vacant for an extended period of time beyond the 60 days.

 Rental Property